 If you made your contribution by phone, keep your phone bill showing the name of who you made the donation to, the date you made the contribution, and the amount of the contribution.
-See Substantia- tion Requirements, later.
+See Substantiation Requirements, later.

 If you give property to a qualified organization, you can generally deduct the fair market value (FMV) of the property at the time of the contribution.
-See Contributions of Property, contributions for relief efforts for 2018 and 2019 disasters, later.
+See Contributions of Property, later.